Learning Sciences (LRN_SCI)

 LRN_SCI 326-0 Design of Technological Tools for Thinking and Learning (1 Unit) Constructionist approach to design.
 Participants discuss learning design literature, critique software, and design and build computer-based learning environments (CBLE).

-LRN_SCI 338-0 Learning and Teaching with Technology (1 Unit) Theory and practice of designing school environments that integrate new technologies and media.
+LRN_SCI 338-0 Computational Tools for Justice and Inquiry-based Learning (1 Unit) Theory and practice of designing school environments that integrate new technologies and media.
 Combined with TEACH_ED 338-0; may not receive credit for both courses.

 LRN_SCI 372-0 Designing and Constructing Models with Multi-agent Languages (1 Unit) Exploration and analysis of multi-agent models, which simulate "emergent" scientific phenomena in a wide variety of content domains.
 Combined with COMP_SCI 372-0; may not receive credit for both courses.